CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp path-selection multipath aspath-ignore</h>

-Configures BGP to ignore the AS path when determining multipath routing.
+Configures BGP to ignore the AS path when determining multipath routing for the specified VRF.
 The default setting is `off`.

 ### Command Syntax